 The Student Handbook is a source of basic information the CHS student needs for planning in carrying out his course of study.
 It is the official source of school policies and requirements for participation in academic, extracurricular and informal activities at Catholic High School.
 The handbook provides parents with information to enable them to assist and support the efforts and activities of their sons.

-CATHOLIC HIGH SCHOOL
+VOICES OF CATHOLIC HIGH SCHOOL

 “Our respect, pardon and unconditional love for the young people entrusted to us radiates from the love of Jesus for us.
 We try to be a sign to the young men of Catholic High School of His compassion, as we challenge them to a sense of personal responsibility.”

 Brother Ray Hebert, SC, Guidance Department